 Thanks to a self-adjusting headband, the Razer Nari Essential gaming headset offers convenience and fits a wide variety of people.
 The headset features a spatial audio system, delivering 3D sounds for an immersive experience.
-It has on-ear controls that allow users to adjust the volume and mute the mic with ease.
-This headset is wireless, enabling users to maintain a neat cordless gaming setup.
-However, the audio quality deteriorates at high volume settings.
+It has on-ear controls allowing users to adjust the volume and mute the mic easily.
+This wireless headset enables users to maintain a neat cordless gaming setup.
+However, the audio quality deteriorates at high-volume settings.

 This headset includes a rechargeable battery that provides up to 16 hours of uninterrupted runtime.
 It charges easily via a micro USB cable.
 Featuring a noise-canceling mic, the headset is ideal for eSports.
 The mic is retractable, allowing users to get it out of the way.
 It has a 2.4GHz system that provides lag-free performance over a range of up to 40 feet.
 This head has a black color scheme that is suitable for gaming rooms and offices.

 WHY WE LIKE IT: This headset has Razer Chroma underglow ambiance lighting that adds some fun to the gameplay.
 It features custom-tuned 50mm drivers with THK Spatial Audio for incredible audio rendering.